young, 3.1 mm

 to 3 m (< 3 to 10 ft).
 In that habitat, it probably feeds on the

 since we've observed it doing so in dishes.
 It appears to be more

 common in deeper water where it feeds on the introduced octocoral Carijoa riisei.
 It has also been observed feeding on the octocoral Sinularia densa in the laboratory.
 (Wagner, Kahng, & Toonen, 2007) It lays a tightly coiled, white egg mass that hatches in

 about four days in the laboratory.

-Big Island, Maui and Oahu: possibly also known from the western Pacific.
+Big Island, Maui, Oahu and Kauai: possibly also known from the western Pacific.